 The lizard shifted backward at high speeds; once stopped, it ran away from the camp.
 Heas turned to see a pile of lizards all lying upon the ashes from the ashes.

 Fain stood from his sleeping position, screaming.

-Everyone rose to their feet expecting a raid of their camp.
-But what laid before them was a collection of large lizards.
+Everyone rose to their feet, expecting a raid of their camp.
+But what lay before them was a collection of large lizards.

-As everyone rose the lizards realized that they were not welcome, quickly they scurried away trying to avoid the now weaponized recruits around them.
+As everyone rose, the lizards realized that they were not welcome, and quickly, they scurried away, trying to avoid the now weaponized recruits around them.

 Heas glared across at Fain, his hands laid upon his books.